hotosm/tracing-guides/_posts/tips/0100-01-01-Mozambique_thatched_roof.md

 tags: [Mozambique, thatched roof, buildings, iD]
 ---

 Many buildings in Mozambique are made with brick and mud and have thatched roofs, as featured in this image.
+Thatch is a roofing material made from dry vegetation, and made into a roof by layering vegetation to shed water away from the inner roof.
+Thatch roofs have a rounded appearance and typically do not have edges and corners that are as defined as metal roofs.